Horace (video game series)

 Horace is a video game series created in the 1980s by William Tang and published by Beam Software.
 The series consists of Hungry Horace, Horace Goes Skiing and Horace and the Spiders.

 Hungry Horace and Horace and the Spiders were two of the few ZX Spectrum games also available in ROM format for use with the Interface 2.

 Hungry Horace

-The original Horace game, Hungry Horace was written as a simple Pac-Man clone, published in 1982.
+The original Horace game, Hungry Horace was written as a simple Pac-Man clone, and published in 1982.
 In it, Horace must gather food from around a park and move onto the next section while avoiding park guards.
 It is possible for him to collect a bell to panic the guards and render them vulnerable, like the power pills in Pac-Man.
 This title was available on the ZX Spectrum, Commodore 64 and Dragon 32.
 The ZX Spectrum original was marketed and distributed by Sinclair themselves, the Commodore 64 and Dragon 32 versions by Melbourne House.